Aerosoul: Murals for Our Time

 June 10 – July 25, 2021

 901 G Street NW

 About this exhibition

 DC Murals: Spectacle and Story is excited to announce AeroSoul: Murals for Our Time, an upcoming exhibition exploring the connection between the illegal graffiti art of the 1990s, and the contemporary street art mural culture.
 The exhibition is presented in partnership with the newly renovated Martin Luther King, Jr. Memorial Library, located at 901 G Street, NW.
-The exhibit is currently scheduled to open on June 10, 2021.
+The exhibit opened June 10, 2021.

 Street Art–public murals produced with spray paint–are ultimately derived from illegal graffiti.
 These murals have proliferated in the city over the past few years, producing riveting yet elusive images.
 The murals themselves are a popular attraction and have helped to rebrand DC as a contemporary arts metropolis beyond the national monuments.

 AeroSoul will explore the tangled origin of this popular trope, illuminating its shadowed transformation from illegal sub-culture to sanctioned public art.